dhk3136/deriving-value-fifa-market/README.md

 ## "Unsustainable"
 Meanwhile, 'average' clubs with considerably smaller budgets cannot get anywhere near star players attached to star prices.
 What to do?
-Here's one answer: look to the data:
+Here's one answer.
+Look to the data:

  - Locate small pockets of real player talent costing far less than the name brands.
  - Work rigorously through the data to investigate why those prices are substantially lower (e.g., conduct a time-series analysis).

 If those reasons are good enough for a compromise, a club can optimize on value vs rating as a solid strategy to rebuild its starting XI.

 ## Motivating Question